codersforcauses/workshops/docs/2024-winter/introduction-to-docker.md

     ![Docker Port Mapping](./images/docker-port-mapping.png)

     In order for our container to make connect with the outside world, we need to create a little tunnel.
 This is done by mapping a port on the host machine to a port on the container.
 In our case, I've configured the backend to run internally on port `3001`.
 Therefore, we need to map that internal port to a port on the host machine so we can access it.
 I kept it simple and mapped it to the same port, but you can change it to any port you like (given our frontend knows about it).
-Ports are mapped like this: `-p <host-port>:<container-port>` This is one of the security goals of Docker.
+Ports are mapped like this: `-p <host-port>:<container-port>` This also improves security, as you can run multiple containers on the same host machine without them interfering with each other.

 Now, visit [http://localhost:3001](http://localhost:3001) to see the backend now running from a Docker container.